Quacox/American-Option-Pricing-and-Greek-Calculation/README.md

 Construct a binomial tree where each node represents a possible future asset price at each time step.

-Step 1 : Calculate the factors
+Step 1 : Calculate factors

 $\Delta t = \frac{T}{N}$